oven-sh/bun/README.md

 - [`c-ares`](https://github.com/c-ares/c-ares), which is MIT licensed
 - `libicu` 72, which can be found here: <https://github.com/unicode-org/icu/blob/main/icu4c/LICENSE>
 - A fork of [`uWebsockets`](https://github.com/jarred-sumner/uwebsockets), which is Apache 2.0 licensed
-- WASI implementation from [`wasi-js`](https://github.com/sagemathinc/cowasm/tree/main/packages/wasi-js), which is BSD 3 clause licensed
+- WASI implementation from [`wasi-js`](https://github.com/sagemathinc/cowasm/tree/main/packages/wasi-js), which is BSD 3 clause licensed.
+Note that wasi-js is originally based on [wasmer-js](https://github.com/wasmerio/wasmer-js), which is MIT licensed. wasmer-js was based on [node-wasi](https://github.com/devsnek/node-wasi) by Gus Caplan (also MIT licensed).
+You can [read more about the history here](https://github.com/sagemathinc/cowasm/tree/main/packages/wasi-js#history).

 For compatibility reasons, these NPM packages are embedded into bun’s binary and injected if imported.